-The College’s Emergency Operations Plan is supported by three emergency teams:
+The College’s Emergency Operations Plan is supported by two emergency teams:

 Crisis Management Team

 The Crisis Management Team (CMT) is composed of senior administrators responsible for executive-level decision making regarding emergencies.

 The CMT reports to the president or designee during emergencies and

 - Focuses on the impact to the institution;